Rearo43/data-structures-and-algorithms/javascript/code-challenges/linkedLists/README.md

 # `Linked Lists Insert`
 > [code](linked-list-insert.test.js)
 ### Challenge
-- [x] insantiates empty linked list
+- [x] instantiates empty linked list
 - [] Each Node have a value stored and next property pointing to next Node
 - [x] Have a Node that is defined as Head
-- [x] Methode called *insert* take in argument and adds new node that takes command as Head with O(1) time performance
+- [x] Method called *insert* take in argument and adds new node that takes command as Head with O(1) time performance
 - [] Method called *includes* takes an argument and returns a boolean if value exists in list
 - [] Method called *toString* takes no argument returns list as a string
-- [] Throw error (semanticaly) with what went wrong if error
+- [] Throw error (semantically) with what went wrong if error
 - [] Test for all above and passing

 ### Approach & Efficiency